tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <img src="{{ site.url }}/img/pitl06/colour-channels-setup.png" />
 </figure>

 We will be sampling parts of the painting and placing the processed output in the empty blue area to the right.
 The first function you need to know is the [`get()`](https://py.processing.org/reference/get.html).
-This is used to read colours of pixels in the display window.
+This is used to read the colours of pixels that lie within the display window.
 First, grab a section of pixels by adding a `get()` to the bottom of your code:

 {% highlight py %}
 grab = get(0,0, 200,200)
 {% endhighlight %}

-The arguments are the same as those of the `rect()` function, i.e., the variable `grab` is assigned a copy of all the pixels within a rectangular area beginning at the top left (`0,0`) and extending 200 pixels across and 200 pixels down (`200,200`).
-Add an `image()` line to draw the pixels into the empty area on the right:
+The arguments are the same as those of the `rect()` function; the variable `grab` is assigned a copy of all the pixels within a rectangular area beginning at the top left (`0,0 ...`) and extending 200 pixels across and 200 pixels down (`...
+200,200`).
+Add an `image()` function to draw the pixels into the empty area on the right:

 {% highlight py %}
 grab = get(0,0, 200,200)